-Unfortunately, there’s no way to prevent cellulite, according to the American Society for Dermatologic Surgery.
-It’s a common condition, and the risk increases with age and certain lifestyle choices.
+There’s no way to prevent cellulite, according to the American Society for Dermatologic Surgery.
+It’s a very common condition.
+The risk increases with age and certain lifestyle factors.

-Although you can’t control your age, you can make some changes to your lifestyle that can help reduce the amount of cellulite on your thighs.
+Although you can’t control your age, you can make some changes to your lifestyle that may help reduce the amount of cellulite on your thighs.
 These changes can include things like regular exercise and a nutritious diet.

 Talk to your dermatologist if you’re interested in professional procedures to reduce the appearance of cellulite.
 Some treatments, such as laser therapy, may help but won’t fully erase cellulite on your thighs.

 Also important: Know that results from any remedy or procedure aren’t permanent.
 You’ll likely have to repeat the process to continually reduce the appearance of thigh cellulite.